bebzbzbz/Project-Pokemon-API/README.md

 [iPhone-13-PRO-localhost-s_i2brhje_ukck.webm](https://github.com/user-attachments/assets/33c52109-1f67-465f-845f-1ac223cd7344)

 The Pokémon API Project was developed as a team and offers an interactive application that makes it possible to retrieve Pokémon data from a public API.
-The main features include displaying an overview of 1st Gen Pokémon on the home page, the ability to search for a specific Pokémon, and a detailed view of each Pokémon that includes additional information such as types and attacks.
+The main features include displaying an overview of all Pokémon per generation on the home page, the ability to search for a specific Pokémon, and a detailed view of each Pokémon that includes additional information such as types and attacks.

 The application was developed using React.js and implements a user-friendly navigation that allows users to switch between different views and Pokémon detail pages.
 The header includes a dark/light mode button to customise the user interface according to the user's preferences.